 Gifts to this area will help make Kenyon more energy-efficient and environmentally friendly.
 Funds will support a host of projects addressing this increasingly important priority.
 Among them: electric vehicles, campuswide recycling, the composting of food waste, high-efficiency appliances, sophisticated energy monitoring and control, an energy-generating elevator, low-flow water devices, citrus-based cleaning products.
 Solar arrays will likely join the list soon.

 *We can count gifts in these areas for the Kenyon Fund or Kenyon Parents Fund because they fall into categories of the College's annual budget.
 By definition, annual-fund gifts are "budget-relieving."
 Kenyon depends on these gifts: they make up 5 percent of the College's annual budget.

-Every gift counts: Gifts of less than $100 make the key difference in boosting participation and every gift to the Kenyon Fund counts toward the $230 million goal of the College's current campaign.
+Every gift counts: Gifts of less than $100 make the key difference in boosting participation.
 You may be able to effortlessly increase your support through your employer's matching-gift program.